piyushayu/resume3/README.md

 </div>

- <b>Thats all from my side.
-I  will try to do  my best in this field and  improve this portfolio as  much  as i can.  </P>
+<p> <b>Thats all from my side.
+I  will try to do  my best in this field and  improve this portfolio as  much  as i can.
 <br>